-The Arnold and Washington job centers facilitate meaningful access for individuals with limited English proficiency (LEP) through established procedures, staff training, resources and other materials.
+Jefferson/Franklin WDB ensures limited English proficiency (LEP) individuals have meaningful access to all programs and One-Stop services.
 All individuals with limited English proficiency due to national origin or other language barriers will have access to all one-stop services regardless of their ability to speak, read, write or understand English.
-Language barriers must be removed so LEP customers are able to communicate and understand the information and services being provided through the job center.